Film Spoilers and

 The last sequence, just before the credits rolled, showed the group of eleven stunned and silent robbers walking down Las Vegas Blvd. in front of the Sands Hotel, to the tune of Sammy Davis Jr. singing: "Eee-O-11."

-Its potently sinister tale was told mostly in flashback -- a recently-released prisoner named Dae-su Oh (Choi Min-sik), after being kidnapped from a phone booth, was kept in a dingy, shabby windowless cell for 15 years, without knowing the charges.
+Its potently sinister tale of revenge, hypnotism, and incest was told mostly in flashback -- a recently-released prisoner named Dae-su Oh (Choi Min-sik), after being kidnapped from a phone booth (on his daughter's birthday, July 5th!), was kept in a dingy, shabby windowless cell for 15 years, without knowing the charges.
 During his imprisonment, he learned over television that he was framed for the murder of his wife, and his young three year-old daughter was sent to a foster parents home.
+He also suffered hallucinations of ants crawling on him and emerging through his skin.

-After being inexplicably freed, he had only a few days to seek surrealistic vengeance and discover the enigmatic reasons for what had occurred, while engaged in a cat-and-mouse game with his villainous, sadistic and insane captor/tormentor Woo-jin Lee (Yu Ji-tae).
+After being inexplicably freed, he had only five days (until July 5th, again) to find answers: to seek surrealistic vengeance and discover the enigmatic reasons for what had occurred, while engaged in a cat-and-mouse game with his villainous, sadistic and insane captor/tormentor Woo-jin Lee (Yu Ji-tae).

 A helpful and young female sushi chef Mi-do (Kang Hye-jeong) took pity on Dae-su and eventually became his lover.
+She signaled to him that she was ready to have sex, by singing a song mentioned in Dae-su's journal, "The Face I Want to See."
 And then, Dae-su realized in horror that he had taken the virginity of his own long-lost daughter.
 Falling in love and having sex with her was the villain's diabolical vengeful plan.
-Woo-Jin had raised Mido in secret, and had both Mido and Dae-su hypnotised to fall in love when she grew older.
+Woo-Jin had raised Mi-do in secret, and had both Mi-do and Dae-su hypnotized to fall in love when she grew older.

-To show atonement and to prevent any further rumors or talk, Dae-su cut off his own tongue with a rusty pair of scissors, and tried to brainwash himself with a hypnotist to erase his memories.
+To show atonement, to appease Woo-jin, to prevent any further rumors or talk, and to avoid having him reveal the truth to Mi-do, Dae-su cut off his own tongue with a rusty pair of scissors (the same tongue that spread a false rumor years earlier), and tried to brainwash himself with a hypnotist to erase his memories.

 The film ended ambiguously with Dae-su embracing Mi-do - but did she know the truth?